jamisonorton/startup/README.md

 - **3rd_party_calls** - I have included on which page I will be calling 3rd party services.
 - **Login** - I have created a login page with placeholders for email and password.
 This will get stored in a different database than the book list.
 - **Database** - I have included a bookList.html page that will show the books assigned to each child.
 This will update based off teaching level assigned by the teacher.
-- **Websocket** - I have included on the index.html where my websocket will go to show realtime communication.
+- **Websocket** - I have included on the index.html and calendar.html where my websocket will go to show realtime communication.